ashalfarhan/gql-countries/README.md

 ## About

-- Docs and playground are available on the homepage
+- Docs and playground are available on the homepage.
-- Currently only available with v2 of the restcountries
+- Currently only available with v2 of the restcountries.